Italian Cats

 • Persian cats are known for their luxurious and long coats that come in a wide variety of colors and patterns.

-• Persian cats have a distinctive round face with a short nose, large eyes, and plumed tail.
+• Persian cats have distinctive round faces with a short nose, large eyes, and plumed tails.

 • Persian cats have a round and cobby body type, with short legs and a wide, round head.